-The Academy of Catholic Thought and Imagination invites you to join us in a yearlong conversation on “The Idea of the Catholic University in the 21st Century.”
-Along with numerous partners, particularly the Bellarmine Forum of the Bellarmine College of Liberal Arts, ACTI will engage questions that face Catholic higher education and Loyola Marymount University specifically: What makes us distinctive?
+During the 2017-2018 academic year, the Academy of Catholic Thought and Imagination coordinated a yearlong conversation on "The Idea of the Catholic University in the 21st Century."
+Along with numerous partners, particularly the Bellarmine Forum of the Bellarmine College of Liberal Arts, ACTI engaged questions that face Catholic higher education and Loyola Marymount University specifically: What makes us distinctive?
 In what respects should Catholic colleges and universities differ (or not differ) from other institutions, whether large state-sponsored schools or non-Catholic liberal arts colleges?
 And how should these distinctive characteristics shape the missions, goals, research, curricula, and programs of the Catholic university in the 21st century?

-This conversation will span disciplines and departments in a wide range of programming and events.
+This conversation spanned disciplines and departments in a wide range of programming and events.
+The archives contain event details as well as photos and videos from our programs.
 We hope you will find something here to spark your curiosity and engage your experience.
-For details and registration information for all events, please explore this website.
-Additional details, events, and programs will be added throughout the year, so check back frequently.

 Questions: Visit us in UH 4404, or contact us at firstname.lastname@example.org or 310-338-7759.

 The Bellarmine Forum is LMU's annual celebration of the life of the mind, offered by the Bellarmine College of Liberal Arts.
 It consists of interconnected undergraduate courses and events throughout the semester and year.
-In Fall 2017, ACTI has partnered with the Bellarmine Forum to sponsor joint events and programming under the same theme.
-For information on this year's Bellarmine Forum Common Courses and Events, click here.
-For more information about the Bellarmine Forum in general and to learn more about past years' forums, visit the Bellarmine Forum website.
+In Fall 2017, ACTI partnered with the Bellarmine Forum to sponsor joint events and programming under the same theme.
+For information on the 2017 Bellarmine Forum Common Courses and Events, click here.
+For more information about the Bellarmine Forum in general and to learn more about other years' forums, visit the Bellarmine Forum website.

-Shūsaku Endō's novel Silence is LMU's 2017 Common Book.
+Shūsaku Endō's novel Silence was LMU's 2017 Common Book.
 The book offers many opportunities for engagement with themes related to the Idea of the Catholic University in the 21st Century, including faith and doubt, the problem of evil and suffering, Jesuit missionary and educational activities, globalization and the clash of cultures, literature and rhetoric, and the natural world.
-The book will be taught in all Bellarmine Forum courses and provide an opportunity for other courses, faculty, students to interface with the Forum.
+The book was taught in all Bellarmine Forum courses and provided an opportunity for other courses, faculty, students to interface with the Forum.